-Diabetes puts you at risk of heart disease (even if you have ‘normal’ looking cholesterol and no symptoms).
-Diabetes can change the chemical makeup of some of the substances found in the blood and this can cause blood vessels to narrow or to clog up completely.
+Even if you have healthy levels of cholesterol and no symptoms, diabetes can put you at risk of heart disease.
+Diabetes can change the chemical makeup of some of the substances found in the blood, and this can cause blood vessels to narrow or clog up completely.

-Maintaining fitness with regular physical activity combined with some weight loss can help reduce high blood pressure.
-Blood pressure lowering medications, often in combination, are often required.
+Maintaining fitness through regular physical activity combined with some weight loss can help reduce high blood pressure.
+Medications to lower blood pressure are often required.

 Often people do not know they have heart disease until they develop symptoms like chest pain, shortness of breath, dizziness or excessive fatigue when walking or exercising.
-It is important to note that symptoms may be mild to severe and sometimes there may be none at all.
+It is important to note that symptoms may be mild to severe, while sometimes there may be no symptoms at all.

 Examples of some other warning symptoms may be:

-Regular physical activity combined with a healthy diet and achieving/maintaining a healthy weight can help to reduce the risk of a heart attack and stroke.
-Any type of physical activity– whether sports, household work, gardening or work-related physical activity – will help.
+Regular physical activity can lower blood pressure and help reduce the risk of a heart attack and stroke.
+Any type of physical activity—be it sports, household work, gardening or work-related physical activity—will help.

 Aim to do at least 30 minutes of moderate intensity physical activity on most, if not all, days of the week.
-Moderate intensity is when your breathing increases noticeably – a ‘little bit of puff’.
-Check with your doctor before beginning a physical activity program.
+Moderate intensity is when your breathing increases noticeably—a ‘little bit of puff’.
+Check with your doctor before starting an exercise program.

 Being overweight, especially around the waist is a major risk factor for heart disease.
-Even a 10% weight loss (e.g. a loss of 10 kgs in a 100 kg person) reduces the risk of heart disease.
+Even a 10% weight loss (for example a loss of 10kg in a 100kg person) reduces the risk of heart disease.

-Smoking is a very important risk factor for heart disease compared with non-smokers.
-Stopping smoking at any age can significantly improve health, including reduced risk of heart diseases.
+If you smoke, your risk of heart disease is very high as compared to a non-smoker.
+Stopping smoking at any age can significantly improve health, including reducing the risk of heart disease.

-Stopping smoking can be difficult but there are many programs to help you.
+It can be difficult to stop smoking, but there are many programs to help you.
 You can:

 - call Quitline on 13 7848 or visit the Quitline website